mzhekova97/guidelines/docs/papers/README.md

 >An aneurysm in the abdominal aorta will rupture as soon as the wall stress exceeds the wall strength at any location, thus, threatening the patient’s life.
 Selective surgical repair, however, is costly and risky.
 Evaluating wall stress to predict the risk of rupture is therefore essential toward patient management, yet current models suffer from several limitations.
 Using computed tomography and finite elements, we investigated whether the presence of ILT alters the distribution or the magnitude of the wall stress in aneurysms of the abdominal aorta.
 This article reports the wall stress distribution in twelve patients and discusses the impact of the ILT configuration.
 In all twelve patients, the presence of an ILT altered the stress distribution and reduced the peak stress by 6 to 38% (p = 0.067), depending on the geometry.
 As a consequence, it should be taken into account in any patient-specific model of aortic aneurysms for evaluating the wall stress and the risk of rupture.
 Still, it may also adversely affect the wall strength and will therefore remain the focus of future work.

 The above abstract follows this simple structure:
+First question to answer: WHY?
+1. **Context:** Why something needed to be done at all.
-1. **Context:** "An aneurysm in the abdominal aorta will rupture as soon as the wall stress exceeds the wall strength at any location, thus, threatening the patient’s life.
+"An aneurysm in the abdominal aorta will rupture as soon as the wall stress exceeds the wall strength at any location, thus, threatening the patient’s life.
 Selective surgical repair, however, is costly and risky."
+2. **Need:** Why the need is so pressing.
-2. **Need:** "Evaluating wall stress to predict the risk of rupture is therefore essential toward patient management, yet current models suffer from several limitations."
+"Evaluating wall stress to predict the risk of rupture is therefore essential toward patient management, yet current models suffer from several limitations."
-3. **Task:** "Using computed tomography and finite elements, we investigated whether the presence of ILT alters the distribution or the magnitude of the wall stress in aneurysms of the abdominal aorta."
+3. **Task:** What was undertaken to address the need "Using computed tomography and finite elements, we investigated whether the presence of ILT alters the distribution or the magnitude of the wall stress in aneurysms of the abdominal aorta."
-4. **Object (body of the paper):** "This article reports the wall stress distribution in twelve patients and discusses the impact of the ILT configuration."
+4. **Object (body of the paper):** What the present document does (example of keywords: this paper.., here we..).
+"This article reports the wall stress distribution in twelve patients and discusses the impact of the ILT configuration."
+Second question to answer: SO WHAT?
-5. **Findings:** "In all twelve patients, the presence of an ILT altered the stress distribution and reduced the peak stress by 6 to 38% (p = 0.067), depending on the geometry."
+5. **Findings:** What the findings mean for the audience "In all twelve patients, the presence of an ILT altered the stress distribution and reduced the peak stress by 6 to 38% (p = 0.067), depending on the geometry."
+6. **Conclusion:** What the work done yielded
-6. **Conclusion:** "As a consequence, it should be taken into account in any patient-specific model of aortic aneurysms for evaluating the wall stress and the risk of rupture."
+"As a consequence, it should be taken into account in any patient-specific model of aortic aneurysms for evaluating the wall stress and the risk of rupture."
-7. **Perspective:** "Still, it may also adversely affect the wall strength and will therefore remain the focus of future work."
+7. **Perspective:** What the future holds, beyond the work "Still, it may also adversely affect the wall strength and will therefore remain the focus of future work."

 The abstract shouldn't exceed 300 words.